DavidDikker/endgame/README.md

 The IAM Permissions listed below are used to create these backdoors.

-**NOTE**: You don't need **all** of these permissions to run the tool.
+You don't need **all** of these permissions to run the tool.
 You just need enough from each service.
-So, `s3:ListAllMyBuckets`, `s3:GetBucketPolicy`, and `s3:PutBucketPolicy` are all the permissions needed to leverage this tool to expose S3 buckets.
+For example, `s3:ListAllMyBuckets`, `s3:GetBucketPolicy`, and `s3:PutBucketPolicy` are all the permissions needed to leverage this tool to expose S3 buckets.

 ```json
 {